hvnsweeting/tom/README.md

 ![TomMi](./Mi.jpeg)

 ## What it does?
-Move your mouse up then down every 10 seconds.
+Keep the display on and move your mouse up then down every 10 seconds.

 ## Why
 At the time of writing this, the great UI automation lib